A gradient flow approach to the Boltzmann equation: Introduction

-\end{theorem} Here $\cH_N$ denotes the relative entropy w.r.t~$\pi_N$ and $\cH_0:=\inf\{\cH(\nu):\nu\in\cP_*(\R^d)\}$.
-In fact we have $\cH_0=\cH(M)$, where $M$ is the standard Gaussian density.
+where $\nu_t=f_t\cL$ and $f_t$ is the unique solution to the spatially homogeneous Boltzmann equation with initial datum $f_0$. \end{theorem} Here $\cH(\cdot|\pi_N)$ denotes the relative entropy w.r.t~$\pi_N$ and $\cH(\cdot|M)$ the relative entropy w.r.t.~the standard Gaussian density $M$ in $\R^d$.
 Note that the well-preparedness assumption is satisfied for instance if the initial velocities are independent, i.e.~$\mu_0^N=\nu_0^{\otimes N}$.
 An important feature of Kac's model is the \emph{propagation of chaos}: if the initial distribution of velocities is asymptotically independent as $N\to\infty$ then the same holds for all times.
 One way of making this precise is the convergence \eqref{eq:prop-chaos-intro}, which is usually called entropic propagation of chaos.
 This is motivated by the fact that for a true product measure we have $\cH(\nu^{\otimes N})=N\cdot\cH(\nu)$.

 We point out that the previous theorem is well-known even for a larger class of collision kernels, see the references below.
-The contribution we make here is to give a new and simple proof of convergence based on the gradient flow structure.
+The contribution we make here is to provide a new angle of attack on this problem by exploiting the gradient flow structure.
 We will use the stability of gradient flows following the approach of Sandier--Serfaty \cite{SS04}.
-It turns out that Kac's random walk is the gradient flow of the entropy $\cH_N$ in $\cP(\cX_N)$ equipped with a suitable transport distance $\cW_N$, as we shall make precise in Section \ref{sec:kac-gf}.
-In particular, the energy dissipation equality
+It turns out that Kac's random walk is the gradient flow of the entropy $\cH(\cdot|\pi_N)$ in $\cP(\cX_N)$ equipped with a suitable geometry, as we shall make precise in Section \ref{sec:kac-gf}.
+In particular, the energy dissipation identity

-holds, where $D_N$ is the dissipation of $\cH_N$ along the master equation and $|\dot\mu^N|_N$ is the metric speed w.r.t.~$\cW_N$.
+holds, where $D^N$ is the dissipation of $\cH(\cdot|\pi_N)$ along the master equation and $\cA^N_T(\mu^N)$ is the action.
 This is based on results for general Markov chains and jump processes in \cite{Ma11,Mie11,Erb14}.
-To obtain the desired convergence to the Boltzmann equation it is sufficient together with some compactness to prove convergence (in fact only $\liminf$ estimates) for the constituent elements of the gradient flow structure, the entropy, dissipation and the metric speed, which allow to pass to the limit in \eqref{eq:EDI-Kac-intro}.
+To obtain the desired convergence to the Boltzmann equation it is sufficient together with some compactness to prove convergence (in fact only $\liminf$ estimates) for the constituent elements of the gradient flow structure, the entropy, dissipation and the action, which allow to pass to the limit in \eqref{eq:EDI-Kac-intro}.